10 Key Steps to Meet CMMC 2.0 Level 2 Requirements

 Understand Controlled Unclassified Information (CUI)

-• Identifying CUI: Clearly determining which information qualifies as CUI within operations is crucial for compliance with the latest regulations.
+• Identifying CUI: Clearly determining which information qualifies as CUI within operations is crucial for with the latest regulations.
 Are you aware of what constitutes CUI in your organization?

 • Documenting Handling Procedures: Clear procedures for the storage, transmission, and destruction of CUI must be created and maintained.
 This documentation not only supports adherence but also strengthens a culture of security within the entity.
 Is your organization prepared with the right protocols?